Supplemental Slack info for you and your team.

 All members, excluding guests, will be required to update to the Slack for EMM app.
 Guests can still sign in from any device.

 All members will be required to update to the Slack for EMM app and must use an approved device to access Slack.

 ✍🏼 Customize your message

-- The date and time when members will only be able to access Slack on approved devices, using the Slack for EMM app.
+The date and time when members will only be able to access Slack on approved devices, using the Slack for EMM app.

-We provide space to add a custom message where you can tell us to include information about how to get the Slack for EMM app, links to an internal guide, or an email address to contact your company’s helpdesk.
+You can include a custom message with information such as links to an internal guide, or an email address or channel to contact your company’s helpdesk.